nvpro-samples/gl_occlusion_culling/README.md

 It leverages the **ARB_multi_draw_indirect** (MDI) extension to implement latency-free occlusion culling.
 The MDI technique works well with a simplified scene setup where all geometry is stored in one big VBO/IBO pairing and no shader changes are done in between.

 The slides mention that this approach could be extended to use NV_bindless_multi_draw_indirect to render drawcalls using different VBO/IBOs in one go.
-With the upcoming **NV_command_list** however an even better approach is possible, which is also implemented in the sample and allows more flexible state changes.
+With the **NV_command_list** however an even better approach is possible, which is also implemented in the sample and allows more flexible state changes.
 Please refer to [gl commandlist basic](https://github.com/nvpro-samples/gl_commandlist_basic) for an introduction on NV_command_list.

 > **Note:** For simplicity the sample uses one draw shader only, in a real-world use case one would have to organize multiple draw indirect culling lists per shader, or multiple NV_command_list token sequences with stateobjects.
 The latter is shown in [gl cadscene rendertechniques](https://github.com/nvpro-samples/gl_cadscene_rendertechniques)